yc930401/spell_correction_LSTM/README.md

 ## Result

 Currently, I'm not able to finish running the model.
 Because I do not have enough time and another computer to run on.
 I'll try to run it if I have time later.
-We cannot get the desired result unless we trained enough.
+We cannot get the desired result unless we train it millions of time.
+The author of one article below syas that he trained 3 days.
+And he still hasn't provide any result.

 ## Some points to note